swiftlang/swift-evolution/proposals/nnnn-custom-main-and-global-executors.md

 from Concurrency at this point, it will still be possible to implement an executor for Embedded Swift by implementing the `Impl` functions in C/C++.

-We will not be able to support the new `Clock`-based `enqueue` APIs on Embedded Swift at present because it does not allow protocols to contain generic functions.

 ### Overriding the main and default executors